 Competition in the shipping industry in the early part of the 20th century was fierce.
 The White Star Line was determined to outdo its competitor, the Cunard Line, and retain a respectable place in the market.
-In order to meet this goal, White Star had to strategically come up with something spectacular to maintain a sizable market share.
+To meet this goal, White Star had to strategically come up with something spectacular to maintain a sizable market share.
 Ultimately, it decided to build a new line of luxury ships.
 Fast ships.

 Building of Grand Ships